 Most teens using drugs may feel indestructible or in denial of any consequences that may come from using.
 They may have an attitude that they can quit at any time, and it is their life.
 They are, typically, oblivious to the negative health effects of tobacco, alcohol, or marijuana and may defend their use as “normal teenage behaviors.”
 As a parent, you look for signs of alcohol or drug use and may be in the dark for some time.
 Parents are sometimes the last one to know what their child is into even though they may try very hard to stay in touch with their child and their school.
 Kids are very good at masking their issues and fooling their parents.
 Those at risk for developing serious alcohol and drug problems include those:

-- Having a genetic predisposition or family history of substance abuse
+- Having a genetic predisposition or family history of risky activities

 - Low self-esteem